swarren/uboot-test-hooks/README.md

 - As-yet-unpublished scripts to control various USB relay boards.

 U-Boot's test framework also requires a `dfu-util` that supports the -p command-line option.
-Many distros don't provide this, so a manually compiled binary is included.
+Most distros provide this nowadays.

 # Python Modules